gilgulgamesh/python-koreader-remote/README.md

 2. Enable wifi under Settings//Network, then press **Network Information** To view the eReader's IP address

 3. Edit the KoRemote.py file to change the predefined IP address (mine) to yours.
-It should only differ in the last few numbers.
+It should only differ in the last few numbers after 192.168

 To run the app simply run
 > python \<path-to-file\>/KoRemote.py